 In Stage 1, impressions such as “gray” , “yellow” , “beige-sand color” , “cold” , “soft” , “moist” and “loamy” dominated.
 In conclusion, impressions such as ” natural structures” and ” atmospheric” emerged.
 The AI impression can be summarized with “something empty and lonely”.In Stage 2, sensory impressions such as “sandy-dense” , “loamy-soft”, “cool” and “watery-moist” concretized again.
 They were supplemented by more, rather unspectacular impressions, such as “rushing” and a “far-flinch” .
 There were no particular smells or tastes except that it felt like having cold, tasteless clay in the mouth.
 Dimensionally I had the impression of a wide area in front of me, which seemed slightly arched, if you zoomed out a bit more.
 My AI’s from the target at the end of Stage 2 were “abandoned” and “self-purpose”.

+In Stage 3, I drew a slightly curved surface, which I perceived very concretely.
 Much more diffuse I perceived a kind of high, gaseous structure, which could have been a big, vertical cloud structure.
 Whether it came out of the surface, or was just a background in the sky, I can not say.
 Anyway, you should not overestimate the Stage 3, in terms of details and especially connections.
 So this diffused impression could even have been the unfolded parachute of the Huygens probe, but that is speculative and was not explored in this solo session.

+It gets really interesting from Stage 4 onwards.
 The most important sensory impressions were “yellow” and “loamy” .
 New added was “walgend” , as if the liquid or loamy parts on the ground somehow moved (movements of liquid methane?).I found the AI’s interesting because apparently my subconscious mind would find it very relaxing to lie down in the cold mud, look up and observe something in the sky (not recommended for imitation in the physical body and without spacesuit *g*).Unpleasant, bi-local impressions did not happen this time, which is otherwise observed occasionally during sessions on hostile planets.
 However, everything else indicates that Titan is physically life-denying to us, and that the Cassini-Huygens data is correct.

 I was not able to perceive impressions of emotional impacts (EI’s) on location, except for a dull “reflex” (which might have been a energetic impression).
 Similarly dull and deserted, it also occurred to me during a session on Venus.As an interesting material aspect came “loamy basin” , and in the immaterial aspects such as “cool blow” (like gentle wind), “flow around” , “compact” , “hold together” and “cyclize” (like a cycle).
 The whole thing affected me like natural, geological or climatic processes.
 Otherwise, I found there in the target nothing remarkable before.
 My final Stage 4 AI’s were “unusual place” and “natural events” .

+It gave me the impression of looking down into a narrow gap through dark, gaseous structures on the target.
 It was like looking down to the surface through thick, dark cloud structures, but the gap looked really tight from the top.
 Some of the clouds even seemed almost black, like very gloomy rain clouds on the earth.
 In the middle of the sensation, I noticed a tiny dot with a “cladding”, which was perhaps the probe on her parachute.
 Unfortunately, I have not examined this detail again separately.

 From this perspective, I now perceived hilly structures, and again a small point.
 This point seemed to float above the scenario, or was detached from the surface.
 This irritated me at first, and I felt again if I overlooked something.
 There was a kind of half connection between the point and the surface, but it was not a tangible material, but rather a diffuse cone of energy.
 If the point was the probe, this cone could have been a sensor beam (eg radar waves).
 I wanted to give me a much larger picture of the environment, which is why I assume a movement command from a thousand times distance from above: